 (iii) Week 5-6: Literary Criticism, Cultural Studies, and Language - Allocate time for revision and mock tests each week.

-Deep Dive into Literary Movements and Key Authors
+Prioritize Key Literary Movements and Authors

 - Study major literary ages (Elizabethan, Romantic, Victorian, Modern, Postmodern).